 All New Jersey employers are required to carry workers’ compensation insurance or face serious penalties.
 Employers who fail insure workers or knowingly misrepresent an employee as an independent contractor may face criminal charges in addition to hefty fines.

-Workers who are hurt in a workplace accident or have been diagnosed with a work-related illness should notify their employer as soon as possible.
+Workers who are hurt in a workplace accident should seek medical care immediately.
+What may initially seem like a minor injury can turn into a major health issue if left untreated.
+Any employee who has been injured on the job or has been diagnosed with a work-related illness should notify their employer as soon as possible.
 Though written notice is not required, it is recommended that the worker document as much of the incident as possible, such as where and how the accident happened, who was there, and what injuries were sustained.
+Keeping up with all medical and rehabilitation treatments is crucial.
+Lastly, an injured worker should seek legal advice from an experienced workers’ compensation attorney to ensure their rights are fully protected and that all eligible benefits are obtained.
 The deadline for filing a workers’ compensation claim in New Jersey is two years from the date the injury occurred.

 Certain injuries are not the result of a single accident or event, but rather develop over time, such as carpal tunnel syndrome.
 The same is true for certain occupational illnesses.
 This can make it difficult to determine the exact date for which the clock begins running to file a claim.
 For this reason and more, workers are advised to report any injuries and illnesses as soon as they are discovered.
 This will help to ensure the details surrounding the injury are properly documented so that workers can begin receiving benefits as early as possible.